by Langston Hughes

 Or does it explode?

 I read this poem in Roger Cohen’s essay The Year Not to Defer Dreams, New York Times, December 27, 2017.
 He looks out of his window in Brooklyn Heights at the Staten Island Ferry, which he has never taken, as it is “crisscrossing the water.”
-He cautions us to wander aimlessly, pay attention to detail, and re-examine the familiar.
+He advises us to wander aimlessly, pay attention to detail, and re-examine the familiar.

 At the end of his essay, Cohen finally “boarded the ferry, not to go anywhere, just to be transported.”